ellakoa/postcard-poem/content/posts/hold-onto-your-hats.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: Sandy Beach with high sand dunes, green spikey grass is buffeted by wild winds.
 Fine sand is being flung into the air.
-poem: |
+poem: |-
   Summer was holding on by its teeth as wild winds hurled across the beach,
   Sand grains raced and chased and stung across the dunes, hats were flung,
-  Tall spiky marram grass held on fast as all about, the dunes were recast.
+  Tall spiky marram grass held on fast as the dunes were given a blast.

   But, summer was not yet done,
   It still had many weeks to run